flomotlik/blog/_posts/2012-06-09-Never-Press-F5.markdown

 store](http://itunes.apple.com/us/app/livereload/id482898991?mt=12).
 It costs $9.99 and works
 very fine.
 You earn the cost back in productivity on day one.
 Easily.

+There is a [guard
+integration](https://github.com/guard/guard-livereload) for Livereload as well.

 If you prefer having Livereload included in your development tools there are several options.
 Their [Help Pages](http://help.livereload.com/kb/editor-support/using-custom-scripts-to-support-other-editors) show support for various popular editors like TextMate and Sublime2.
-Sadly no Vim support, so here it is the all new [Vim-Livereload Extension](https://github.com/flomotlik/vim-livereload)
+Sadly no Vim support.

+So here it is the all new [Vim-Livereload Extension](https://github.com/flomotlik/vim-livereload)

 ###Vim-Livereload
 The Vim-Livereload plugin tells your browser to reload the page you